Make to wear, make to use – flower crowns, incense holders, and mixed media treasure pieces.

 Circus returns with more seats, more splendour and more spectacle in Cirque, a giant circus tent rising proudly just inside the gates to the Festival – and this year some sweet sounds from the accompanying bar – The Jumble.

 Woodford’s tradition of participation comes alive in the festival’s cracking public house, the Coopers Bar.
 Tunes and songs ring out, beckoning Woodfordians to gather their instruments, limber up the vocal chords and join the fray.
 From foot-tapping Celtic tunes to good old-time and bluegrass standards; rollicking sea shanties to Beatles hits, there’s something for everyone in these acoustic sessions.
 Use the Music Instrument Cloakroom (MIC) to store your instruments while on site, for a small fee.

 From yoga to folkloric dance through to cultural dance parties every night, the Dancehall is the place to go to get physical – let’s hear your body talk.
 Listen with your feet and hear other languages translated into a myriad of dance possibilities through workshops, performances and concerts.
-Indigenous Australian, Hip Hop, Balkan, Ritual Dance, English Vintage Dance, Salsa and a variety of Indian dance workshops will prepare you for dance events that offer a dance/show experience guaranteed to have you swing, saunter, samba and salsa your way through your six days.
+Indonesian, Hip Hop, Balkan, Ritual Dance, English Vintage Dance, Salsa and a variety of Indian dance workshops will prepare you for dance events that offer a dance/show experience guaranteed to have you swing, saunter, samba and salsa your way through your six days.